clux/modul8/docs/api.md

 The `.hide()` call specifies what domains to suppress in the dependency tree.
 Takes a domain name string or an array of such strings.

+The analysis call can be shortcutted with a direct (up to) four parameter call to `.analysis()` with parameters output, prefix, suffix, hide.
+So the above could be done with `.analysis(console.log, false, true 'external')`.

 ## Environment Conditionals

 We can conditionally perform the following action, if __NODE_ENV__ matches specified environment.